Employment Letter of Intent to Hire Contractor – Bait and Switch Protests

 - Mere allegations without proof will not win the case.

-Adverse Impact of Submitting an Invalid Employment Contractor Procurement Letters of Intent to Hire
+Adverse Impact of Submitting an Invalid Employment Contractor Employment Letter of Intent to Hire

 The letter of intent purpose in a solicitation is to ask bidders for specific items in response to the solicitation’s requirements.
 When an employment letter of intent to hire is included in those requirements, the adverse impact of being non-responsive to the solicitation can be a problem.
 Furthermore, some courts have reviewed this issue as a potential contractor responsibility issue.